nostutzer/in3110/assignment3/README.md

 The first step in installing `instapy` is cloning the source code from GitHub by running

 ```
-$ mkdir your_prefered_directory
+$ mkdir your_preferred_directory
-$ git clone https://github.uio.no/IN3110/IN3110-nilsoles.git your_prefered_directory
+$ git clone https://github.uio.no/IN3110/IN3110-nilsoles.git your_preferred_directory
 ```
 Thereafter, go into the correct directory inside the repository by running

 ```
-$ cd your_prefered_directory/assignment3
+$ cd your_preferred_directory/assignment3
 ```
 Now in the `assignment3` directory we can continue installing instapy by running